vtraag/leidenalg/doc/source/multiplex.rst

 transformation to grasp fully.
 But by doing so, we can again rely on the same machinery we developed for dealing with layers.

+Throughout the remained of this section, we assume an optimiser has been
+created:

+>>> optimiser = louvain.Optimiser()

 Layer multiplex
 ---------------